Coping with Unreliable Workers in Internet-based Computing: An Evaluation of Reputation Mechanisms: Conclusions and Future Work

-\section{Conclusions and Future work}
+\section{Conclusions and Future Work}

 In this work we study a malicious-tolerant generic mechanism that uses reputation.
-We consider three reputation types, and give provable guarantees that only reputation type 2 (first presented here) provides eventual correctness in the case of covering only one altruistic or rational worker, something that is confirmed by our simulations.
-We show that reputation type 2 has more potential in commercial platforms where high reliability together with low auditing cost, rewarding few workers and fast convergence are required.
-This will help in developing reliable commercial Internet-based Master-Worker Computing services.
-From our simulations we make one more interesting observation: in the case when only rational workers exist and reputation type 3 (BOINC-like) is used, although the system takes more time to converge, in every round auditing is lower.
-Thus, reputation type 3 may fit better in volunteering setting where workers are most probably altruistic or rational and fast convergence can be sacrificed for lower auditing.
-In particular, our simulations reveal interesting tradeoffs between our reputation types and parameters and show that our mechanism is a generic one that can be adjusted to various settings.
-In a follow-up work we plan to investigate what happens if workers are connected to each other, forming a network (i.e, a social network through which they can communicate) \evgenia{or if} malicious workers develop a more intelligent strategy against the system.
-Also the degree of trust among the players has to be considered and modeled in this scenario. }
+We consider four reputation types, and give provable guarantees that only reputation \typeB (introduced in this work) provides eventual correctness.
+Simulations have shown that in the case of having all rational workers covered, eventual correctness is achieved by all four types.
+In the case of covering only one altruistic or rational worker, simulations have shown that only reputation \typeB can achieve eventual correctness.
+We show that reputation \typeB has more potential in commercial platforms where high reliability together with low auditing cost, rewarding few workers and fast convergence are required.
+We believe this advances the development of reliable commercial Internet-based Master-Worker Computing services.
+In particular, our simulations reveal interesting tradeoffs between reputation types and parameters and show that our mechanism is a generic one that can be adjusted to various settings.

-\paragraph{\bf Acknowledgments:} This work is supported by the Cyprus Research Promotion Foundation grant T${\mathrm\Pi}$E/$\mathrm{\Pi\Lambda}$HPO/0609(BE)/05, the National Science Foundation (CCF-0937829, CCF-1114930), Kean University UFRI grant, Comunidad de Madrid grants S2009TIC-1692 and MODELICO-CM, and MICINN grants TEC2011-29688-C02-01 and PRODIEVO, and National Natural Science Foundation of China grant 61020106002.